 On this basis, the Council need to be satisfied that there are no more sequentially preferable sites available and that there would not be a significant adverse impact on investment in centres within the catchment of the proposal or on town centre vitality and viability.
-The Council have obtained specialist retail advice on this proposal from White Young Green (WYG), and the issues raised by them to the original scheme are briefly summarised below.
+The Council have obtained specialist retail advice on this proposal from White Young Green (WYG), and their comments are incorporated below.